 After an accident, an insurance company is going to be eager to settle up with you—and may try to pay you substantially less than you might be entitled to.
 You probably do not have the expertise to fully evaluate their offer and whether it is in your best interest.
 That’s why it is so important to hire experienced Houston personal injury lawyers who can help you pursue compensation for:

 - Immediate and ongoing lost wages

 If the accident resulted in a loved one’s death, an attorney can also help you pursue a wrongful death suit.
 You may collect damages related to medical care prior to your loved one’s passing, funeral expenses, loss of family income, and pain and suffering due to your loss.

-We Will Stand by Your Side After a Side-Impact Crash
+Our Car Accident Attorneys Will Stand by Your Side After a Side-Impact Crash

 The car accident attorneys at SJ Injury Attorneys in Houston, TX, are experts when it comes to making sure you are properly compensated after you are injured in a T-bone accident.
 Don’t let an insurance company get away with a lowball offer to make the issue go away.
 Instead, hire our team of experienced negotiators and litigators—all of whom work on a contingency basis.
 That means you don’t pay unless we win your case.
 Set up your free consultation today.